The Business Hippie way

 Everything is connected

-Everything is connected.
-How you live shapes how you work.
-How you work shapes how you feel.
-The place you inhabit shapes what feels possible.
+Many old wisdom traditions arrived at the same insight.
+The Stoics.
+The Buddhists.
+The indigenous elders.
+Everything is connected – how you live shapes how you work, how you work shapes how you feel, the place you inhabit shapes what feels possible.

 Quality of life is the better compass